openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 two inputs: data to split and axis to split along, and variable number of outputs depending on a value of attribute `num_splits`.
 Each input data to the operation is passed to a specific operation **input port**.
 An operation produces an output data from an **output port**.
 Input and output ports are numbered from 0 independently.
-Model Optimizer uses classes `mo.graph.port.Port` and `mo.graph.connection.Connection` which are useful abstraction to perform graph modifications like nodes connecting/re-connecting and a graph traversing.
+Model Optimizer uses classes `mo.graph.port.Port` and `mo.graph.connection.Connection`, which are useful abstraction to perform graph modifications like nodes connecting/re-connecting and graph traversing.
 These classes are widely used in the Model Optimizer code so it is easy to find a lot of usage examples.

 There is no dedicated class corresponding to an edge, so low-level graph manipulation is needed to get access to edge attributes if needed.
-Meanwhile most manipulations with nodes connections should be done with help of `mo.graph.connection.Connection` and `mo.graph.port.Port` classes.
+Meanwhile, most manipulations with nodes connections should be done with help of the `mo.graph.connection.Connection` and `mo.graph.port.Port` classes.
 Thus, low-level graph manipulation is error prone and is strongly not recommended.